openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_admin_manage_roles.rst

 #.
 On the :guilabel:`Admin` tab, click the :guilabel:`Roles` category.
 #.
 Select the role you want to delete and click the :guilabel:`Delete
    Roles` button.
+#.
+In the :guilabel:`Confirm Delete Roles` window, click :guilabel:`Delete
+   Roles` to confirm the deletion.

+   You cannot undo this action.